 - Stanley Black and Decker – headquartered in New Britain and worth $14.6 billion

 Business schools in Connecticut turn out dozens of qualified graduates each year.
-You will be competing with these professionals to join the ranks of the state's most respected companies that offer attractive perks.
-2015 figures from the US Department of Labor show that Connecticut's business professionals rank nationally in two important categories:
+You will compete with these professionals to join the ranks of the state’s most respected companies that offer attractive perks.
+2015 figures from the US Department of Labor, Bureau of Labor Statistics (www.bls.gov) show that Connecticut’s business professionals rank nationally in two important categories:

-- Chief Executives – Connecticut offers the highest average salary for these professionals of all states in the nation
+- Chief Executives – Connecticut offers the highest average income for these professionals of all states in the nation

 - Financial Managers – Connecticut has the highest concentration of these professionals